 Protection is configured through the Dotfuscator Config Editor; to launch it, search for Dotfuscator Pro Config Editor in the Windows Start Menu.

 To begin customizing, open your Dotfuscator config file (by default,

 The Config Editor is organized into various tabs.
 The initial Input tab indicates the assemblies that will be protected; this list is automatically managed by the MSBuild targets integrated into your Visual Studio project.

 Note: You cannot use the Config Editor's Build command when editing a config file managed by these MSBuild targets.
 Instead, save your changes in the Config Editor and then use your normal build process in Visual Studio or MSBuild.

 Warning: Do not uncheck Automatic Input Management.
-This setting is required by the MSBuild targets and will be re-enabled during a build.
+This setting is required by the MSBuild targets and the build will fail without it.

 When modifying protection settings, it's important to test the protected app, because Dotfuscator's protection can change how your app behaves at runtime.
 To quickly test how modifying a certain setting affects your app, save the config file in the Config Editor, switch to Visual Studio, and build the project again.
 Visual Studio will rebuild your app with your modified protection settings.

 Then, run your app locally.
 If it behaves as expected, you can return to the Config Editor and continue adjusting the protection.
 Otherwise, see Runtime Issues.